 *Chronic care is available for adults 18-64 in all 48 continental US states.
 Not available in Alaska or Hawaii.
 K Health memberships are not insurance and exclude ancillary services (e.g., labs, equipment, cost of medication, etc).

-The beauty of smoking cessation with K Health.
+The advantages of Primary Care with K Health

-Manage chronic disease, change a habit, prevent illness, and more.
-Meds come at a steep discount, too.
+Manage chronic conditions, change a habit, prevent illness, and more.
+Meds come at a low price, too.

-Have a virtual physical—or anytime check-in—with a doctor right from the app.
+Have a virtual physical—or anytime check-in—with a clinician right from the app.

-Don’t stress about making an appointment, running out of refills or getting lab test.
+Don’t stress about making an appointment, running out of refills, or getting lab tests.
 We make it easy.

 What is Chantix?